PSLmodels/Tax-Calculator/docs/contributing/dependencies.md

 ## Python

-Tax-Calculator currently runs on Python 3.9, 3.10, and 3.11.
+Tax-Calculator currently runs on Python 3.9, 3.10, 3.11, and 3.12.
-We generally support the three latest major Python releases.
+We generally support at least three of the latest major Python releases.

 Updating the Python version requires modifying the following files:
 * `.github/workflows/*.yml`